zetahiveco/embed/packages/react/README.md

 # Embed React SDK

-## Visit docs understand how to integrate this.
+Visit docs to learn how to integrate this.